Through the following links, you can move to the menu or to the main text in this page.

 (2) Controlling Scope 3*2 Emissions

 Over 80% of the Kubota Group's Scope 3 emissions are generated during the use of sold products.
-Therefore, our efforts to develop products that can perform more work more precisely using less energy by improving the operational fuel consumption of our agricultural and construction machinery tie-in directly to emissions reductions.
+Therefore, our efforts to develop products that can perform more work more precisely using less energy by improving the operational fuel consumption of our agricultural and construction machinery tie in directly to emissions reductions.

 • 1 Scope 1: Direct emissions by the Group itself